NLnetLabs/domain/domain-resolv/README.md

 This crate provides a modern stub resolver using [Tokio](https://tokio.rs/).

+Please note that this crate will be merged as a module into the [domain][https://crates.io/crates/domain] crate very soon.

 ## Features

 Eventually, the stub resolver will provide the following functionality: